NiftyLeague/nifty-fe-monorepo/apps/docs/docs/faq/nftl.md

 <details>
 <summary>Are there plans to build a Nifty league DAO?</summary>

 Yes!
-And the NFTL token will be used to govern the DAO.
+Actually, it's already available on [Tally.xyz](https://www.tally.xyz/)!
+NFTL is used to govern the DAO.

 </details>

 <details>
 <summary>Is there a max supply of NFTL?</summary>

-While no hard number is set in the contract, the current max supply of Roughly 1.225 billion tokens will be available after Sept 14, 2024.
+While no hard number is set in the contract, the current max supply is 1.25 billion tokens.
 The supply will only be increased if the DAO votes to do so.
 Read more about [supply](/docs/overview/nifty-dao/nftl/supply).

 </details>

 <details>
-<summary>When purchasing a DEGEN on OpenSea, how do I view the amount of NFTL a DEGEN has accumulated?</summary>
+<summary>When purchasing a DEGEN on OpenSea, how do I verify the amount of NFTL a DEGEN has accumulated?</summary>

 - Navigate to the [Nifty League NFTL Token Contract](https://etherscan.io/address/0x3c8d2fce49906e11e71cb16fa0ffeb2b16c29638#readContract)
 - Scroll to 5. accumulated